-- 40. The Investigations Executive will present the recommendation to Council.
+- 43. The Investigations Executive will present the recommendation to Council.
 No provision is made for oral hearings.
-Council might agree with the recommendation, decide differently or suggest that further investigation is necessary. - 41.
-If minor changes to the ruling are needed after Council has deliberated, for example to explain better the rationale for the decision, the Investigations Executive might make those changes without re-presenting the case to the advertiser or Council.
-If more significant but not substantial changes are necessary, the Investigations Executive might re-present the case to Council only.
-If substantial changes are necessary the Investigations Executive
+Council might agree with the recommendation, decide differently or suggest that further investigation is necessary. - 44.
+If minor changes to the ruling are needed after Council has deliberated, for example to explain better the rationale for the decision, the Investigations Executive might make those changes without re-presenting the case to the advertising parties or Council.
+If more significant but not substantial changes are necessary, the Investigations Executive might represent the case to Council only.
+If substantial changes are necessary the Investigations Executive might re-present the case to the advertising parties, the complainant (if necessary) and then Council.
+It will be for us to decide on the significance of changes; we will normally re-present the case to advertising parties only if Council has introduced an important argument or point of view to which they have not yet had a reasonable opportunity to respond.